celisl2/skills-test/README.md

 We're providing a React app that uses MUI to display a simple table.
 The table displays a set of census data for all 39 counties in Washington State.
-Please generalize this so it can work in any of the 50 states and improve the usability.
+Please generalize this so it can work in any of the 50 states, improve how it looks, and improve the usability.

 `npm start`
 Runs the app in the development mode.